Government announces crackdown on illegal robocalls as Congress considers new legislation

 Santa Barbara-based INVOCA supports the effort.
 The call tracker and analytics company works with businesses to improve their calls.

-Julia Stead, INVOCA's Vice President of marketing, said, "Our customers do all of their business over the phone and are really focused on delivering a good experience for their customers and for their businesses, so anything that can be done to crack down on fraud is a positive thing for consumers and for businesses."
+"Our customers do all of their business over the phone and are really focused on delivering a good experience for their customers and for their businesses, so anything that can be done to crack down on fraud is a positive thing for consumers and for businesses," Julia Stead, INVOCA's Vice President of marketing said.

 When suspicious calls are reported, the data could help prosecute a scammer.